 What you need to do, before you comment, is consider your privilege in being able to make the choices you do – and consider whether you think ALL children deserve quality early childhood education.
 You then need to consider whether all parents should be forced into early childhood education or whether you think they should be able to make the choice that’s best for their family.
-Whether that’s to use care or not.

-Ask yourself – what support is there available to families with children under three in New Zealand?
+Ask yourself, what support is there available to families with children under three in New Zealand?
 What is your stance on paid parental leave?
-If you’re fundamentally opposed to children under the age of one being in care – surely you support extending paid parental leave.
+If you’re fundamentally opposed to children under the age of one being in care surely you support extending paid parental leave.
 What is your stance on mothers being forced to put their children into childcare when their babies are 12 months old on threat of their welfare support being taken from them?
-If you take the position that children should not be in early childhood education if they’re under three – do you support assistance for parents who can’t make ends meet on one income?
+If you take the position that children should not be in early childhood education if they’re under three, do you support assistance for parents who can’t make ends meet on one income?

 *there are exceptions obviously.
 There are some incredible journalists working in the education round.
 Kirsty Johnston is frankly some kind of super genius and you should read everything she writes.